 The problem with this law, however, was that it looked back in time: That is, even if the officer’s use of force was reasonable on its face, with no concurrent constitutional violation, a court could look back, and if it determined that events before the use of force were reckless, or constituted a separate constitutional violation, then the later, otherwise reasonable use of force, was legally deemed unreasonable.
 That, the Supreme Court said, was not permissible.

 The Court also had problems with causation; the law was vague as to how connected a prior event had to be to “cause” the police to use otherwise reasonable force.
 The law did not use the normal “proximate cause” standard that the American Legal system applies in negligence cases.

 The Court did say that damages that are proximately caused by constitutional violations by police, can still be recovered by victims.
 Here, the Court did not find that the victim’s injuries were proximately caused by the police entering the property without a warrant.
 Although recovery was denied here, in most cases, a jury can still make the decision whether an injury is caused by police violations or not.

-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your injury or liability case.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your injury or liability case.